kchien3/chicago-revenue-development/README.md

 #### Top Ticketed Violations by Year
 ![png](img/tickets_by_viol.png)

+I aggregated ticket data on only the numeric portion of violation codes and plotted any violations that were among the top 2 most ticketed violations in a given year.

 Violations are coded alphanumerically by the City of Chicago, but some violation codes have been split into subcodes over time, like city sticker violations:

 | violation code |                violation description               |